 After this intensive week of on-campus instruction, you attend additional writing classes either online or on campus and submit a final piece of writing.

 Three-week housing is available for the One-Week Writer's Residency with extended on-campus classes.

 International Students Who Need a Student Visa

-To meet the on-campus requirement, you can easily request an I-20 for the F-1 student visa through Harvard Summer School, where you must choose the One-Week Writer's Residency with extended on-campus sessions (three weeks on campus).
+To meet the on-campus requirement, you can easily request an I-20 for the F-1 student visa through the Harvard Summer School, where you must choose the One-Week Writer's Residency with extended on-campus sessions (three weeks on campus).
 For more information, see the important visa information on the International Student Study Options page.

 To Complete Your Degree

 Maintain a Cumulative Grade Point Average (GPA) of 3.0 or Higher

 Earn a B or higher in each of the two degree courses required for admission and a B– or higher in each of the subsequent courses, but be sure to maintain a minimum cumulative GPA of 3.0 (B) or higher.
 You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.